Kuga-Satake construction on families of K3 surfaces of Picard rank 14: Background

 \begin{lemma}[Gluing of Clifford algebras] {\em \cite[Lemma 1.7, Theorem 1.8]{la}} Let $(V,q)$ and $(V',q')$ be two $R$-vector spaces/modules equipped with a quadratic form $q$ and $q'$ respectively.
 Then by the fundamental lemma for Clifford algebra, the linear map

 extends to a morphism of $\ZZ_2$-graded algebras

 which is in fact an isomorphism. \end{lemma}

 A Clifford algebra with Clifford multiplication can be identified with a product of matrix algebras with the usual matrix multiplication.
 First consider the case $R = \RR$.
-Then where $R^{(n_+, n_-)}$ is the $R$-module of rank $n$ with the standard quadratic form of signature~$({n_+, n_-})$ given by $v_1^2 + \cdots + v_{n_+}^2 - v_{n_++1}^2 - \cdots v_{n}^2$.
-There is a pattern for the product of matrix algebras that is isomorphic to~$\Cl(n_+, n_-)$ depending on $(n_+, n_-) \mod 8$: for details, see \cite[Theorem 11.3, Table~11.5]{harv}.
+Let $\RR^{(n_+, n_-)}$ be the $\RR$-module of rank $n$ with the standard quadratic form of signature~$({n_+, n_-})$ given by $v_1^2 + \cdots + v_{n_+}^2 - v_{n_++1}^2 - \cdots v_{n}^2$, and let There is a pattern for the product of matrix algebras that is isomorphic to~$\Cl(n_+, n_-)$ depending on $(n_+, n_-) \mod 8$: for details, see \cite[Theorem 11.3, Table~11.5]{harv}.
 Furthermore, the identities \cite[Theorem 9.38, 9.43]{harv}

 allow the even part of a Clifford algebra to be identified with a product of matrix algebras. \begin{example} We will focus on the case $V \simeq \RR^{(2,6)}$.
 Referencing \cite[Table 11.5]{harv}, we have